Internships & Fellowships

 The Archaeology Program sponsors an internship through ANTHRO 112, Public Archaeology: Market Street Chinatown Archaeology Project.
 This is an especially appropriate internship option for students in the Cities in Comparative and Historical Perspective Concentration.
 Contact Prof. Barbara Voss for more information.

 Students may also propose an independent internship through URBANST 194.
-Students who are interested in setting up their own internship should contact the Director of Community Engaged Learning and complete the Placement Objectives Agreement.
+Students who are interested in setting up their own internship should contact the Program's Co-Director and complete the Placement Objectives Agreement.
 See the Career Resources page for links to organizations and government agencies.

 Additional Opportunities & Summer Fellowships